jordanjoecooper/jjc/README.md

 # Jordan Cooper

-Personal site built with html, css and minimal programming.
-The idea is to build something that looks reasonable and works forever.
+Personal site built with html, css and minimal JS (currently none).
+The idea is to build something that looks plain,reasonable and works forever without any external dependencies or updates.

 # Rules
 1. No JavaScript for core functionality and site should work it is disabled in the browser.